matrix-org/synapse/docs/workers.md

 ### **Experimental** support for replication over redis

-As of Synapse v1.13.0, it is possible to configure synapse to send replication via a [Redis pub/sub channel](https://redis.io/topics/pubsub).
-This is an alternative to direct tcp connections to the master: rather than all the workers connecting to the master, all the workers and the master connect to Redis, which relays replication commands between processes.
+As of Synapse v1.13.0, it is possible to configure Synapse to send replication via a [Redis pub/sub channel](https://redis.io/topics/pubsub).
+This is an alternative to direct TCP connections to the master: rather than all the workers connecting to the master, all the workers and the master connect to Redis, which relays replication commands between processes.
 This can give a significant cpu saving on the master and will be a prerequisite for upcoming